Jacques Charles François Sturm: Work

 Sturm benefited from the 1830 revolution, as his Protestant faith ceased to be an obstacle to employment in public high schools.
 At the end of 1830, he was thus appointed as a professor of Mathématiques Spéciales at the collège Rollin.

 He was chosen a member of the Académie des Sciences in 1836, filling the seat of André-Marie Ampère.
 Sturm became répétiteur in 1838, and in 1840 professor in the École Polytechnique.
 The same year, after the death of Poisson, Sturm was appointed as mechanics professor of the Faculté des sciences de Paris.
 His works, Cours d'analyse de l'école polytechnique (1857–1863) and Cours de mécanique de l'école polytechnique (1861), were published after his death in Paris, and were regularly republished.

 He was the co-eponym of the Sturm–Liouville theory with Joseph Liouville.

 In 1826, with his colleague Jean-Daniel Colladon, Sturm helped make the first experimental determination of the speed of sound in water.

-Death
+Death and legacy

 In 1851 his health began to fail.
 He was able to return to teaching for a while during his long illness, but died in 1855.

 The asteroid 31043 Sturm is named for him.
 Sturm's name is one of the 72 names engraved at the Eiffel Tower.